Which Is a Better Investment, ConocoPhillips or Shell plc Stock?

 Typically, AAII looks at the weighted relative strength over the trailing four quarters.
 The weighted four-quarter relative strength rank is the relative price change for each of the past four quarters.
 The most recent quarterly price change is given a weight of 40% and each of the three previous quarters are given a weighting of 20%.

-Shell plc has a Momentum Score of 48, which is Average.
+Shell plc has a Momentum Score of 56, which is Average.
+ConocoPhillips has a Momentum Score of 63, which is Strong.

-The Momentum Stock Winner: No Clear Winner
+The Momentum Grade Winner: ConocoPhillips

 Don’t Forget Your Free Special Report on How A+ Grades Can Help You Make Investment Decisions